About the Project

-We welcome applications from future experts who have, or expect to shortly have, a very good undergraduate degree (at least a UK 2:1 honours degree, or its international equivalent).
+We welcome applications from future experts who have, or expect to shortly have, a very good undergraduate degree (at least a UK 2:1 honours degree, or its international equivalent), in computer science, electronics, or other closely related subject such as mathematics or physics.

-We accept applications from those who wish to receive a funded scholarship, those who already have a funded scholarship from another source, or self-paying applicants, (proof of funds will be required).
+Funding: We accept applications from those who wish to receive a funded scholarship, those who already have a funded scholarship from another source, or self-paying applicants (proof of funds will be required).

 How To Apply

-Applications should be made online here selecting “PhD ORC (Full time)” as the programme.
-Please enter Themis Prodromakis under the Topic or Field of Research.
+Applications should be made online here selecting “PhD Nanoelectronics (Full time)” as the programme.
+Please enter Electronic Materials and Devices/Nanoelectronics under the Topic or Field of Research.

 Applications should include: